solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 ```

 Every time collector is running, all 6 metrics are being gathered.
-That might not always be the case.
-We might want to collect only subsets of all possible measurements.
+However, we might want to collect only a subset of all possible measurements.
-Good news - all filtering is done internally by plugin so there is no need to change any line of code.
+Good news is that all filtering is done internally by the plugin, therefore there is no need for code modifications.

-> In production environment requesting all metrics may cause huge impact on system if plugin requires advanced processing.
+> In production environment requesting all metrics may cause huge impact on the system if a plugin requires advanced processing.
 > You should always benchmark you plugin in different situations.

 To filter metrics we use additional parameter during execution (in production it would be entries in the task file **TODO**link**):